-Beyond interval computations: towards joint use of probabilities and intervals in scientific computing.
-In many cases, in addition to the upper bounds on $\Delta x_i$ , we have partial information on the probabilities of different values of $\Delta x_i$ .
-In such cases, in addition to the interval range, we would like to compute the information about the probabilities of different values of y.
+In all such cases, in addition to the interval range, we would like to compute the information about the probabilities of different values of y.
 There exist ways of extending interval arithmetic to such cases; see, e.g., [1].
-We can therefore use both approaches in this case as well.
+We can therefore use both approaches in these cases as well.

 What we are planning to do.
-In this paper, we show that which method is better depends on the eigenvalues of the matrix $B = (a{ij} \cdot \Delta_i \cdot \Delta_j){i,j}$ : on average, the eigenvector method is better if and only if the eigenvalues (when sorted in decreasing order) decrease fast enough.
+In this paper, we show that which method is better depends on the eigenvalues of the matrix $B = (a{ij} \cdot \Delta_i \cdot \Delta_j){i,j}$: on average, the eigenvector method is better if and only if the eigenvalues (when sorted in decreasing order) decrease fast enough.